rydavis14/Ryder_Davis_finalproject.py/README.md

 # Fall2023_final_project

-A soccer pygame wear you play against AI
+A air hockey water polo pygame where you play against AI

 ## Description